 “I hear about musicians who end up broke ’cause they get cheated out of their earnings.”

 “Mom, Mr. Antonio ain’t gonna cheat me.”

-“Well, all I know is they’s traveling in limousines around New York City while Gregory had to ride in an old De Soto with no roof.
+“Well, all I know is they’s traveling in limousines around New York City while Gregory had to ride in an old De Soto with no top.
 I hear De Soto is out of business.”

 “Mom, we love that car.
 We drove it all the way from Miami.”

 “Yeah, second class, while they all sat up front.”

 “Did you have a good time on the trip,” Jack asks, in order to change the tone of the conversation.